angeldollface/luhny.rs/README.markdown

 This command will put the `luhny` executable on your path and install everything properly.

+Alternatively, you can download a compiled binary for 64-bit systems from this repository's [Releases](https://github.com/angeldollface/luhny.rs/releases) section.

 ## USAGE

 ### API

-To understand how to use *Luhny.rs* in your project, please refer to the project's [documentation](https://docs.rs/luhny/0.1.0).
+To understand how to use *Luhny.rs* in your project, please refer to the project's [documentation](https://docs.rs/luhny/0.2.0).

 ### COMMAND LINE